 Description of Service

-The Lennard Jones Intestinal Failure Unit at St Mark’s Hospital is a specialist centre dedicated to the assessment and management of patients with Intestinal Failure.
+The Lennard-Jones Intestinal Rehabilitation Unit (IRU) at St Mark’s Hospital is a specialist centre dedicated to the assessment and management of patients with severe intestinal failure.

 What is Intestinal Failure?